pikefish/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

-Result: Clearly, and as one could expect, our initial strategy with removing *NA days* from the  data set gave us almost the same results as the strategy that replaces each missing value with the mean value of steps for a corresponding interval.
+**Result**: Clearly, and as one could expect, our initial strategy with removing *NA days* from the  data set gave us essentially the same results as the strategy that replaces each missing value with the mean value of steps for a corresponding interval.

-Here the old values obtained from the data set that includes *NA days*
+The old values obtained from the data set that includes *NA days*

 ```r
 mean(total0$totalSteps)